LogtalkDotOrg/logtalk3/manuals/_sources/userman/events.rst.txt

    information of the object's contents and relations.

--  Provide a mechanism for easily defining method pre- and post-conditions that can be toggled using the ``events`` compiler flag.
+-  Provide a mechanism for easily defining method pre- and post-conditions that can be toggled using the :ref:`events <flag_events>` compiler flag.
 The pre- and post-conditions may be defined in the same object containing the methods or distributed between several objects acting as method monitors.

 .. _events_definitions: